penwanj/FINAL-DATA-FUNDAMENTALS-PROJECT/README.md

 ### Setup

-Copy the contents of this Readme.md to your Project's file OR
+-Copy the contents of this Readme.md to your Project's file OR
-Clone this repository to your desired folder
+-Clone this repository to your desired folder

 ### DB Schema